 2011—Due to the overwhelming increase in membership since its opening in 2004, the Kirk Family YMCA significantly expands its space to accommodate more people in the Wellness Center and in its group exercise spaces.
 The Y also adds on the Y-Arcade, an interactive exercise gaming experience for the whole family.

-2012 – Serving nearly a quarter of Salem residents, the Salem Family YMCA breaks ground on its expansion in order to accommodate even more people.
-The space, scheduled to be completed in winter of 2012, will include an all-new wellness facility, more group exercise space and expand space to provide more youth programs.
+2012 – Serving nearly a quarter of Salem residents, the Salem Family YMCA expands its building in order to accommodate even more people.
+The space includes an all-new wellness facility and more space for group exercise and youth programs.